kanru-wang/notes/recommender_system_vs_propensity_models.md

 ## How to calibrate a LambdaMART Ranker

-* Use one calibrator for all products (or one calibrator per product).
+* Train one calibrator for all products (or one calibrator per product).
 * Use a **gradient boost tree classifier** (or a **logistic regression classifier**) with monotonic constraints.
 * Use ground truth, scores, and features for calibration.